Hurter's Spadefoot - Scaphiopus hurterii

 Similar Species:

-Louisiana Range: Central Louisiana northward, but absent from the Mississippi River floodplain.
+Louisiana Range: Central Louisiana northward but absent from Mississippi River floodplain.

 Global Conservation Status: Hurter’s Spadefoots have a relatively wide distribution in the south-central United States and a presumed large population, and thus, are listed as Least Concern by the IUCN Red List.
 Their NatureServe Global Conservation Status Rank is G5 (Secure).

-Louisiana Conservation Status: Hurter’s Spadefoots have a ranking of S3 (rare and local throughout the state – 21-100 known extant populations) in Louisiana.
+Louisiana Conservation Status: Hurter's Spadefoots have a ranking of S2 (imperiled because of rarity – 6-20 known extant populations) in Louisiana.

-*** If you live in the range of this species in Louisiana and believe you may have observed this species please let me know (take a picture if possible), as there may be more unknown populations in the state.***
+*** If you live in the range of this species in Louisiana and believe you may have observed this species please let me know (take a picture or audio recording if possible), as there may be more unknown populations in the state.***

 Author's Remarks: I have only found this species in Louisiana on four occasions, once in 2004 and again in 2012 in the same place in Kisatchie National Forest in Natchitoches Parish.
 I found another individual in 2016 in Bienville Parish, and we found a few individuals at Briarwood in spring of 2023.